 Monetary policy, as a major economic stabilization weapon, as opined by Ayodele (2014) involves measures taken by the Central Bank to regulate and control the supply of money and credit in an economy to achieve some desired macroeconomic policy objectives and to counter all undesirable inflationary trends in the economy.
 Monetary policy is the process by which the Government, through the Monetary Authority or Central Bank controls the supply of money, availability of money and cost of money or interest rate to attain a set of objectives geared towards the growth and stability of the economy.
 While Ayodele (2014) defined monetary policy as "a combination of measures design to regulate and control volume of money and credits in order to achieve certain macroeconomic objectives".
-In its Annual Report, CBN (2004) defined monetary policy as "a measure introduces by the monetary authority on monetary targeting and the mopping up of excess liquidity, aimed at ensuring a noninflationary macroeconomic environment".
-Similarly, CBN (2009) in its Annual Report, refers to it as "specific action taken by the Central Bank to regulate the value, supply and cost of money in the economy with a view to achieving Government's macroeconomic objectives".
-The aims of monetary policy therefore, are control of inflation to achieve price stability, exchange rate stability, equilibrium balance of payments position sustainable level of economic growth and development.
+In its Annual Report, CBN (2004) defined monetary policy as "a measure introduces by the monetary authority on monetary targeting and the mopping up of excess liquidity, aimed at ensuring a non-inflationary macroeconomic environment".
+Similarly, CBN (2009) in its Annual Report, refers to it as "specific action taken by the Central Bank to regulate the value, supply and cost of money in the economy with a view to achieve price stability, exchange rate stability, equilibrium balance of payments position sustainable level of economic growth and development.